-Map 62: Controlled Development Zone
+Map 49: Controlled Development Zone

-Table 86: Controlled Development Zone Intention And Zone Attributes and to prevent degradation of surrounding environments.
-Attributes included Rationale (why attributes are included) Attributes excluded Rationale (why attributes are excluded) Environmental features that have a low environmental sensitivity rating, inside and outside urban boundaries.
-Areas for development expansion may Areas with no environmental sensitivity, and with low-medium to very high environmental sensitivity.
+Table 92: Controlled Development Zone Intention And Zone Attributes and to prevent degradation of surrounding environments.
+Attributes included Rationale (why attributes are included) Attributes excluded Rationale (why attributes are excluded) Environmental features that have a low environmental sensitivity rating, inside and outside urban boundaries. ' ' sensitivity, and with low-medium to very high environmental sensitivity.
 Built-up areas.
 Rural settlements.
-Areas with attributes included in the agricultural zone, and the conservation The attributes excluded include attributes that form base data for other zones in this EMF for which other management guidelines apply. environments.
+Areas with attributes included in the agricultural zone, and the conservation